-Barack Obama’s Statement On Ruth Bader Ginsburg’s Death Honors Her Enduring Legacy
+Barack Obama’s Heartfelt Statement On Ruth Bader Ginsburg’s Death Made An Important Point

 Following Supreme Court Justice Ruth Bader Ginsburg's death on the evening of Friday, Sept.
 18, many have paid tribute to the legal mind who trailblazed a path for women's rights.
 Citizens, celebrities, and politicians alike are remembering the impact the feminist icon had on life in the United States, including Barack Obama.
 A touching tribute to her enduring legacy, Barack Obama's statement on Ruth Bader Ginsburg's death is a must-read.